timathom/EBSCO-Linked-Data-Training/content/markdown/day_1/lesson_0/chatgpt_limits_and_possibilities_2.md

 author: [EBSCO Information Services, Timothy A. Thompson ⍝ @timathom @timathom@indieweb.social]
 ---

-# ChatGPT: Limits and Possbilities
+# ChatGPT: Limits and Possibilities

 -   ChatGPT has undoubtedly already benefited from structured data on the web.